wswartzendruber/hlg-tools/README.md

     video.h265
 ```

-The generated video HLG video file will be called `video.h265`.
+The generated HDR-HLG video file will be called `video.h265`.

 # Licensing